lballabio/quantlib-old/QuantLibXL/framework2/ReadMe.txt

 ===============

 To add a new worksheet that is owned and recognized by the application, do QuantLibXL -> Development -> Insert New Worksheet.
+Formatting of your new sheet is controlled with styles.
+Excel's style dropdown is hidden by default - right click on a toolbar, select "Customize...", select "Format", locate the Style dropdown and drag it onto a toolbar.
+All of the styles recognized by the Framework are present in the template worksheet.

-The new worksheet includes all supported styles.
-Each sheet contains hidden rows and columns where application-specific calculations may be implemented, hit Ctrl-Shift-H to hide/unhide these ranges.
+Each sheet contains hidden ("program") rows and columns where application-specific calculations may be implemented, hit Ctrl-Shift-H to hide/unhide these ranges.

 The application's ownership of books and sheets is controlled with names, do QuantLibXL -> Development -> Manage Names to configure these values.
 Edit Menu.xla to control which menu items are visible for a given sheet or book.

 Loader
 ======